giovaz94/isee-project-2023-2024/docs/report.md

 - **[Improvement]** currently, the JaKtA framework allows choosing between two different concurrency abstractions: either one thread per MAS or one thread per agent.
 However, in large simulations with many agents, neither the two are optimal.
   Therefore, we believe it would be beneficial to introduce a third execution strategy based on a thread pool—such as Java’s ExecutorService—or by leveraging lightweight concurrency models like Java 21 Virtual Threads or Kotlin Coroutines.
 This would enable more efficient execution of the agents' reasoning cycles by avoiding the overhead of creating a separate thread for each agent.

+- **[Major Feature]** it would be greatly appreciated in a future to have the ability to launch and run JaKtA in a cluster environment using existing orchestrators (such as Kubernetes or Docker Swarm) by splitting the various components into separate services and orchestrating them in a distributed manner

-### Future work
+### Future works

 Possible extensions that were left out:

-- food discovery by "tips" from other agents
+- food discovery by "tips" from other agents:

-  - _doves_ provide correct tips
-  - while _hawks_ provide wrong tips
+  - _doves_ provide correct tips about where other agents can find available foods, while _hawks_ provide wrong tips;
-  - only _doves_ listen to the correct tips
+  - only _doves_ listen to the correct tips.

-- _doves_ network among themselves by "shouting" when they have been hawked
+- _doves_ make network to defend against _hawks_ by "shouting" when they have been hawked, increasing the belief base of nearby _dove_ agents about the fact a precise blob is acting as a _hawk_.
+This can be leveraged in future contentions by _doves_ to be "smarter" than the adversary.